scottfeldmanpeabody/strava/README.md

 * Elevation Low
 * Elevation High
 * Average Grade
-There are only really 3 independent variables.
+There are reaally only 3 independent variables.

 For each segment attempt (a.k.a. effort), I also have a time.
 I calculated an average speed for each effort using (segment distance)/(effort time).
 For many efforts I have both an average and max heart rate.
 The max heart rate tends to be bogus most of the time due to errors from the heart rate monitor.